ample-samples/car-park/src/spec.md

 - A car can park in a single compact spot, or a regular spot
 - A van can park, but it will take up 3 regular spots
 - These are just a few assumptions.
 Feel free to ask your interviewer about more assumptions as needed
+- Vans cannot park across any number of compact spaces
+- A van takes up 1 large spot

 ### Specifications